 MINRC The Southeastern Association of Fish and Wildlife Agencies (SEAFWA) is an organization whose members are the state and federal agencies with primary responsibility for management and protection of the fish and wildlife resources in 16 states, Puerto Rico and the U.S. Virgin Islands.
 Its objectives are to cultivate friendly relations and mutual understanding among officials engaged in natural resources conservation and to coordinate the programs they administer.
 SEAFWA also promotes public understanding and appreciation of the importance of conserving natural resources and encourages the management of fish and wildlife resources.

-The Subcommittee is actively seeking minority students to participate in the Southeastern Association of Fish and Wildlife Agencies (SEAFWA)/Minorities in Natural Resources Conservation (MINRC), October 29 – November 1, 2017 in Louisville, Kentucky.
+The Subcommittee is actively seeking minority students to participate in the Southeastern Association of Fish and Wildlife Agencies (SEAFWA)/Minorities in Natural Resources Conservation (MINRC), October 21 – 24, 2018 in Mobile, Alabama.
 During the SEAFWA Conference, MINRC will conduct student workshops that will provide valuable career development information.
 Students will participate in round table discussions to share information on selected topics relevant to seeking employment in the natural resource field.
 A keynote speaker will motivate the students to continue their quest to reach their goals.
 There will also be a career fair for students to speak with professionals regarding employment opportunities.

 Selected students will be responsible for writing an essay.
 The best-written paper will qualify for the Teddy Roosevelt award given by the U.S. Fish and Wildlife Service.